Globalisation And Public Health MED5022

 - Available to Visiting Students: No

-This course provides an overview of Globalisation and its impact on public health by examining the major health related themes within the globalisation debate.
+This course provides an analysis of Globalisation and its impact on public health by examining the major health related themes within the globalisation debate.
 Several major global health challenges and their overall impact on the Global Burden of Disease will be studied.

 Requirements of Entry